 According to the Australian Bureau of Statistics (ABS), in 2011-2012, more than a million Australian Children under the age of twelve were using a child-care facility in Australia.

 The majority of parents are using child-care facilities because of their work commitments.
-These facilities play an important role in early childhood development.
+These facilities play an essential role in early childhood development.
 Especially considering the amount of time our children are in them.

 Happiness is the Key

 Your child’s time away from home can be daunting for them.
-So it’s important to make sure they are happy, not only at home and school, but also when they are in care.
+So it’s important to make sure they are happy, not only at home and school but also when they are in care.
 Dr Edward Hallowell psychiatrist & author says, “A connected childhood is a key to happiness.”

 A study conducted in 2012 in the United Kingdom showed happy children are more likely to become successful and end up in higher paying jobs.
 Perhaps it is the positivity of children that eventually determines their outcome.
 Unhappy children are more likely to underachieve and end up on the wrong side of the law.
 But, you can’t force your child to be happy, it is up to them.